phaze

 How Phaze's Taper Coach helps

-For the longer arc, the Phaze Taper Coach feature page walks through the full set of pattern checks, smart warnings, and the export PDF you can bring to your prescriber.
-Pair it with the Phaze Lab Tracker so your fasting glucose and lipid trends sit next to your weight and protein, on one screen, in one place.
-The point of all this is not to replace your doctor.
-It is to make the conversation in the next visit a much better one.
+For the longer arc, the Phaze Taper Coach feature page walks through the pattern checks, the taper warnings, and the PDF report you can generate to bring to your prescriber.
+Pair it with the Phaze Lab Tracker so your fasting glucose and lipid trends sit next to your weight and protein, in one place.
+The point is not to replace your doctor.
+It is to make the next conversation a much better one.

 08